stephencweiss/stephencharlesweiss.com/content/blog/2019-05-17/hooks-async-joy-of-new-problems.md

 # Conclusion

-While it’s tempting, and I would argue smart, to start a new problem by attempting to reuse old knowledge - sometimes it doesn’t work out.
-The problems can be fundamentally different in ways you couldn’t have anticipated.
+While it's tempting, and I would argue smart, to start a new problem by attempting to reuse old knowledge - sometimes it doesn't work out.
+The problems can be fundamentally different in ways you couldn't have anticipated.
 The new problem can also offer new opportunities, different approaches, and surprising lessons.

 You can shoe-horn old solutions into new problems or create new skills and add tools to your tool chest.
 It takes work and can be frustrating — or fun.
 The choice is yours.